Courses of Study

 GO314f Civil Liberties in American Constitutional Law An examination of legal, moral, and philosophical controversies involving rights and liberties arising under the Bill of Rights and the 14th Amendment.
 Topics include the nature of rights and theories of constitutional interpretation; the right to the free exercise of religion and the establishment clause; freedom of expression; the "right of privacy" and protections for contraception, abortion, and homosexuality; and affirmative action and the status of women and minorities under the law.
 Readings include U.S. Supreme Court cases and related works of moral and political philosophy.
 Prerequisite: Government 111 or 115.
 Four credit hours.
 U. Reisert

-GO332s International Organization The structure, politics, and current operation of international organizations within the nation-state system.
+GO332fs International Organization The structure, politics, and current operation of international organizations within the nation-state system.
 Topics include conflict resolution, nonproliferation, human rights, and international economic cooperation.
-Prerequisite: Government 131.
+Prerequisite: Government 131 and sophomore or higher standing.
 Four credit hours.
 Rodman

 GO336f Politics of Development in Africa Explores the politics and practice of economic development and humanitarian aid in sub-Saharan Africa.
 Using readings, lectures, class discussions, and an independent student research project, examines the major theories of development in comparative politics; compares international, top-down models to localized, bottom-up approaches toward development in Africa; raises possibilities of partnership-based models; and critiques the history of colonial and postcolonial development and humanitarian aid in Africa.
 Prerequisite: Government 131.
 Four credit hours.
 I. Seay

 GO338j Field Study in African Development Students will spend approximately three weeks of this global innovation course in Uganda comparing international, local, and diaspora-driven approaches to economic and social development.
 Through discussions with local, international, and development practitioners, observation of development projects, a rural home stay, and meetings with local and international policymakers, students will learn to identify, compare, and contrast varying theoretical and practical approaches to development in Africa, assess the effectiveness of international, diaspora-driven, and local approaches to development and its promotion in Uganda.
-Previously offered as Government 397 (Jan Plan 2015).
-Cost is $3,250.
+Cost is $3,750.
 Three credit hours.
 Seay

 [GO355] Winners and Losers in Chinese Politics An exploration of contemporary Chinese politics, especially the political and social fallout from post-Mao economic reforms.
 Students will learn how to write an analytical paper using social science methods.
 Counts toward the comparative politics requirement.
 Four credit hours.
 S, W2, I.